 Attention Deficit Hyperactivity Disorder is a complex neurocognitive disorder.
-The characteristics of adult ADHD, specifically, are varied, multi-faceted, and exclusive to each person challenged by this condition.
+The characteristics of ADHD in adults, specifically, are varied, multi-faceted, and exclusive to each person challenged by this condition.
 Not every person has every characteristic or symptom that will be detailed in this post.
 The way in which ADHD manifests is as unique as a fingerprint.
 Although a brain-based disorder, and a medical condition, the impairments are not correlative of a person’s intelligence or IQ.

 ADHD is characterized by certain patterns that interfere with development and self-regulation.
 It can impact every aspect of a person’s life from school, work, relationships, the ability to get along with others socially, and emotional regulation.
 It is considered one of the most impairing outpatient disorders, surpassing anxiety and depression.

 Russell Barkley Ph.D, and an internationally recognized authority on ADHD, terms the condition a “performance disorder,” and “the diabetes of psychology.”
 ADHD encompasses a whole range of destabilizing behaviors.
 It is, in fact, a very “disorderly” disorder, and one of diminished executive function capabilities.

 A chemical disorder of low dopamine, ADHD could more aptly be called, “Search For Stimulation Syndrome.”
 Stimulation provides the increase in dopamine, a neurotransmitter in the brain, that people with ADHD are lacking – which leads to the symptoms of inattention, inhibition, and impulsivity.
 The “H” for hyperactivity does not typically apply to adults.